flyjmz/jmzSmartThings/smartapps/flyjmz/blue-iris-fusion.src/README.md

 ![Blue Iris Camera Device Type](https://raw.githubusercontent.com/flyjmz/jmzSmartThings/master/resources/BICameraDevice.jpeg)

+## BI Fusion Features
+* Simplified setup – Only enter your password, IP, etc. ONCE!
+OAuth tokens only change when you want them too, and they can be found in multiple places to enable copy & paste!
+* All the smartapp functions in one smartapp: SmartThings events trigger Blue Iris recording, SmartThings modes control Blue Iris profiles, PTZ to presets (and back) based on SmartThings events.
+* Blue Iris Server Device – You can manually control Blue Iris mode’s and traffic light from SmartThings, monitor online/offline status, get alerts.
+* Local LAN connection status updates and error notifications – no more need to use port forwarding, etc.  But still works with external connections as before.
+* Blue Iris Camera Devices – Act like switches so other automations can manually trigger recording, and like motion sensors so other automations (like SHM or [Super Notifier](https://community.smartthings.com/t/release-super-notifier-all-your-alerts-in-one-place/59707)) can react and alert you to motion sensed by your BI cameras.
+Plus you can manually trigger recording from the device’s page in the app.
+* Works with webCoRE so you can create your own automations
 * Limited live stream capability - only work when your phone is on the same LAN as your Blue Iris computer, and is limited by SmartThings' live stream capabilities.
 No image capture due to the way BI Fusion builds all the capabilities into one set of smartapps and DTHs.
 I strongly encourage you to use the [Blue Iris Mobile apps](http://blueirissoftware.com/mobile/) for video and image viewing.
 It has all the capabilities now and works better than non-SmartThings-branded video will ever work within SmartThings.

 **Plus BI Fusion still does (and now does better):**